All The Pet Care | Expert Pet Care Article & Tips

 4. Overnight Dog Sitting

-Overnight dog sitting is similar to a live-in dog sitter, but it’s usually more flexible in terms of hours.
+Overnight dog sitting is just like a live-in dog sitter, but it’s typically more flexible in terms of hours.
 The sitter arrives in the evening, stays overnight, and leaves the following morning.
-This is great if your dog doesn’t need full-time care during the day but requires a companion during the night and see also trusted house sitters.
+This is best if your dog doesn’t need full-time care during the day but requires a companion during the night.

 Price Range: $40–$70 per night (depending on location and services)